nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 The second call verifies that the port call that was made was the expected one.

 The third call looks at a stored history of calls to this port and verifies the expected call arguments were made.
-The history can store multiple calls, so the first argument looks in the first entry in the history.
+The history can store multiple calls, so the first argument indicates which index in the history to examine.

 Verify that the telemetry channels were written: